tcmulder/aquamin/docs/features/block-configuration.md

 Aquamin's goal is to make it _really_ easy to create blocks, remove them, or transfer them to future aquamin-themed sites.
 In order to accomplish this, each block is it's own self-contained directory, with all files necessary for it to function contained within that directory.

 There's no configuration you need to do outside of that directory to get the block working, and all your development occurs within that directory so you can spend less time tracking down files across the theme's filesystem.
-If you want to move that block to another aquamin-compatible site in the future, you need only copy and paste it's directory into the new site and tweak it's styling to match.
-And if you decide to get rid of a block, simply delete it's directory, and it'll leave behind no extra code bloat across other files in the theme—it's 100% gone.
+If you want to move that block to another aquamin-compatible site in the future, you need only copy and paste it's directory into the new site and tweak its styling to match.
+And if you decide to get rid of a block, simply delete it's directory, and it'll leave behind no extra code bloat across other files in the theme—it's just 100% gone.
 Easy peasy!

 ## Creating Blocks

 The easiest way to create blocks is to run `wp aquamin block create` ([see the docs](/features/wp-cli#wp-aquamin-block-create)).
-You'll need to restart parcel if it's running to add the new entry points to its file watcher, and then the scaffolded block will be available as a registered block in WordPress, ready for you to customize within its own directory inside `aquamin/blocks/block-library/`.
+You'll need to restart parcel if it's running to add the new entry points to its file watcher, and then the scaffolded block will be available as a registered block in WordPress, ready for you to customize within its own directory inside `aquamin/assets/block-library/`.

 ?> _Note:_  If you would prefer not to use WP-CLI, simply copy the appropriate block scaffold directory out of `aquamin/includes/cli/templates/`, conduct a find and replace for the "template" placeholder strings you'll find within its files, and update/remove any placeholder comments.